Dual-End Consistency Model: Limitations of Consistency Models

 where $g_{\theta^-} = F_{\theta^-}(x_t,t) - v_{\phi} - (1 - t)\frac{d F_{\theta^-}(x_t,t)}{dt}$, $v_{\phi}$ denotes the desired trajectory tangent $\frac{dx}{dt}$ and it can be directly derived from data ($v_{\phi} = \dot \alpha x_1 + \dot \sigma x_0$) or predicted by a teacher model ($v_{\phi}= v_\text{tea}(x_t,t)$). $\epsilon$ is equal to $\Delta t$, $w^\prime(t) = \frac{1}{2}w(t) \epsilon (1 - t)$ and $w(t)$ is a custom weighting function with respect to $t$ and commonly set to $\frac{1}{\epsilon}$ to accelerate convergence.
 To clearly delineate the training objectives, we further decompose \cref{eq:loss:con-cm-loss}:

 where $ \tilde v = F_{\theta^-}(x_{t},t) + (1 - t)\frac{dF_{\theta^-}}{dt}$.
-This formulation reveals that: 1) A divergence exists between the fully supervised and self-supervised components when $F_\theta$ has not converged.
+We train the two losses independently, with the gradients generated during training shown in \cref{fig:sup-loss} (a).
+Compared to full-supervised term, self-supervised loss is more prone to instability and volatility.
+This reveals that: 1) A divergence exists between the fully supervised and self-supervised components when $F_\theta$ has not converged.
 2) The emphasis on consistency in $F$ results in the overshadowing of the pretraind instantaneous velocity concept.
 These suggest inherent limitations in the optimization trajectory predefined by the vanilla CMs.